DSV8/FEUP-PFL/README.md

 - 2 - Player's usernames;
 - 3 - Bot's difficulty levels.

-Note that in every case the user's input is validated.
 This would be an example of a possible iteration:

 ```